Facelift in Edina, MN

 Patients with a large degree of loose skin near the jawline and neck may be better suited for a full facelift, as a mini facelift cannot target the lower face as easily.
 On the other hand, patients who are just beginning to show signs of aging, such as younger patients in their 40s, are often great candidates for the mini technique.

-Candidacy for Facelift Surgery
+Who is a Good Candidate for Facelift Surgery

 The best candidates for any facial plastic surgery are those in good overall health.
 When patients have a strong immune system and few risk factors, they also tend to have a satisfying experience from start to finish.
 Along these lines, patients should discuss their medical history with their surgeon, especially regarding any diseases or conditions that may compromise their health.
 Heart disease, diabetes, bleeding abnormalities, and tobacco use are a just few of the risk factors that should be discussed.